 Parenting 0.5 Credit Gr.
-10, 11, 12 Course: 5851
+10, 11, 12 Course: 5851 raiciting 0.5 Credit 01.
+10, 11, 12 Course.
+Jose

 Kids don't come with instructions!
 This course will emphasize the enormous responsibility of parenting.
 The students will learn the various skills necessary in order to raise a happy and healthy child.
 Exploration of these issues will be accomplished through class discussion, various individual and team projects and written assignments.
 This course will especially benefit those pursuing careers in Careers in Education and Health Science.